openenergymonitor/guide/source/setup/connect.markdown

     $ sudo nano /etc/dhcpcd.conf
     </pre>

-<p>Append to the end of dhcpcd.conf (change to suit your network and interface reqiuired static IP):</p>
+<p>Append to the end of dhcpcd.conf (change to suit your network and interface required static IP):</p>

     <pre>
     interface eth0